pau-dim/X-Road/doc/Manuals/ig-ss_x-road_v6_security_server_installation_guide_for_rhel.md

 ### 2.8 Security Server Installation

-Issue the following command to install the Security Server packages (use package `xroad-securityserver-fi` to include configuration specific to Finland; use package `xroad-securityserver-is` to include configuration specific to Iceland; there's no Estonia-specific package for RHEL):
+Issue the following command to install the Security Server packages (use package `xroad-securityserver-ee` to include configuration specific to Estonia; use package `xroad-securityserver-fi` to include configuration specific to Finland; use package `xroad-securityserver-is` to include configuration specific to Iceland):

   ```bash
   sudo yum install xroad-securityserver
   ```

-The meta-package `xroad-securityserver` also installs metaservices module `xroad-addon-metaservices`, messagelog module `xroad-addon-messagelog` and WSDL validator module `xroad-addon-wsdlvalidator`.
-The meta-packages `xroad-securityserver-fi`, `xroad-securityserver-is`, and `xroad-securityserver-fo` install operational data monitoring module `xroad-addon-opmonitoring`.

 Add system user (**reference data: 1.3**) whom all roles in the user interface are granted to.
 Add a new user with the command